rrelyea/vscode-webview-blazor/README.md

 This is the README for a sample "blazor-webview" extension.
 It demonstrates a working VSCode extension that hosts a Blazor app in a webview.

-## Build custom VSCode to work around URL problem
+## Build custom VSCode to work around URL problem in retail VSCode

+- details on problem in retail VSCode: https://github.com/microsoft/vscode/issues/163225

 - clone https://github.com/rrelyea/vscode
 - install prereqs to dev vscode (see https://github.com/microsoft/vscode/wiki/How-to-Contribute)